TalismanSociety/talisman/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add links to Sentry issues, Upvotey bug reports, or Discord messages.

 **Screenshots**
-If applicable, add screenshots/recordings to help explain your problem.
+If applicable, could you add screenshots/recordings to help explain your problem?

 **Environment (please complete the following information):**